WHY IS FLORIDA CALLED A “NO FAULT” STATE?

 Examinations Under Oath.
 Your insurance company can ask for an examination under oath.
 You may have to comply.
 It is important to have an attorney present for your examination.
 Insurance companies have been known to abuse unrepresented individuals in these examinations.
 In De Leon v Great American Assurance Company, 73 So.3d 585 (Fla.
 3d DCA 2011), the court chastised the insurance company for “making unwarranted and intrusive inquiries into the personal life” of its insured.

 If you are confused, you are not alone.
 Determining where insurance comes from is not always straight forward.
-This is one of the reason you need to hire an attorney if you are injured.
+This is one of the reasons you need to hire an attorney if you are injured.
 If you have been injured in a car accident, failing to hire an attorney can hurt your case.

 GET YOUR FREE INJURY CASE REVIEW TODAY